 Chime can help you if you’re in this situation, because they don’t run a check through ChexSystems, nor do they run a credit report.
 You can open an account regardless of your past history.

-When you open an account with Chime, you’ll have a Spending Account – which is your checking account – a savings account, and a debit card.
-The combination will enable you to fully participate in a banking relationship, even if you aren’t qualified to open a traditional account with another bank.
+When you open an account with Chime, you can have a checking account, a savings account, and a credit-builder account.
+The combination will enable you to participate in a complete “banking” experience, even if you aren’t qualified to open a traditional account with an actual bank.

 Why it made the list